SSoelvsten/adiar/FUTURE_WORK.md

 1. **Layer i → Layer j > i+1**

     This is information we need in an arbitrary long time into the future, so we have to deal with these by an internal priority queue as before.

     We may choose to postpone pushing elements into it until all the next layer is reached by means of an intermediate FIFO queue.
+This way we can keep the priority queue as small as possible at all times.

 2. **Layer i → Layer i+1**

-    When information is pushed from layer _i_ to _i+1_ one may then just sort those nodes separately after all layer computations are done and then merge the two sorted lists implicitly when popping elements later.
+    When information is pushed from layer _i_ to _i+1_ one may just sort those nodes separately from the priority queue above when all layer computations are done.

     Assuming most requests are from layer _i_ to _i+1_, then based on [[Mølhave12](/README.md#references)] this will hopefully constitute a major